benjamin-lowry/steamarchiver/README.md

   from decrypting preloaded game content.
 Keys will be saved to depot_keys.txt
 - ``depot_extractor.py`` extracts downloaded depots.
 It requires the key but can work completely offline.
+- ``list_downloaded_manifests.py`` can be used to verify if a particular depot/manifest has been downloaded, or it can list out the manifests used by branches of an app and check if they've been downloaded.

 For help finding appids, depotids, and manifests, check out https://steamdb.info